varzager/object-path-generator/README.md

 - **Reusable Paths**: Generate paths dynamically for use in multiple contexts (e.g., `data-hook` attributes, translations, and object access).
 - **Type Safety**: Leverage TypeScript to ensure type safety and autocompletion for object paths.
 - **Customizable Behavior**: Extend functionality with custom logic for dynamic path generation.
+- **Caching for Performance**: Reuses previously generated paths through an internal cache, reducing the overhead of creating and resolving paths repeatedly.
+This improves performance in scenarios where paths are accessed or generated frequently, such as rendering large UI components or processing deeply nested objects.

 ---